Petkomat/unsupervised_ranking/README.md

-# Enseble- and Distance-based Feature Ranking and Selection for Unsupervised Learning
+# Ensemble- and Distance-based Feature Ranking and Selection for Unsupervised Learning

 This repository contains the code for unsupervised feature ranking.
 We implement two approaches: